keelerm84/old-cupfullofcode.com-jekyll/_posts/2011-09-01-de-morgans-law.md

 This is where [De Morgan’s Laws](http://en.wikipedia.org/wiki/De_Morgan) come in handy.
 From Wikipedia:

-“The negation of a conjunction is the disjunction of the negations.” and “The negation of a disjunction is the conjunction of the negations.“
+>“The negation of a conjunction is the disjunction of the negations.” \\
+>“The negation of a disjunction is the conjunction of the negations.“

 Great, so what does that mean?
 Basically, it means that if you have two conditions — `p` and `q` — and you apply the negation to the statement `p and